 During construction, activities undertaken on site may have temporary adverse impacts on local residents, vehicle travellers, and non-motorised road users (NMUs) as a result of vehicle noise and delays due to traffic management measures.
-Local residents (if applicable) will be notified of works via letter drop and road users will be informed of works through a media release, which will provide details of construction dates and times.
+Local residents will be notified of works via letter drop and road users will be informed of works through a media release, which will provide details of construction dates and times.
 The works will be of short duration and will move progressively along the full scheme extent.
 With the following mitigation measures in place, the risk of significant impacts on population and human health is considered to be low:

-- Local residents will be notified of the impending works and the diversion route.
-Information will provide contact details (office phone number and e-mail address) for the Project Engineer as well as a 24-hour contact number for the BEAR Scotland Control Room. - Any changes of schedule (e.g. change from nightime works to daytime works) must be communicated to local residents throughout the programme. - Where possible, works should be carried out during daylight hours. - Appropriate provisions / measures should be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site. - Journey planning information will be available for drivers online at the trafficscotland.org website.
+- Local residents will be notified of the impending works and traffic management arrangements.
+Information will provide contact details (office phone number and e-mail address) for the Project Engineer as well as a 24-hour contact number for the BEAR Scotland Control Room. - Any changes of schedule (e.g. change from night-time works to daytime works) must be communicated to local residents throughout the programme.

+- Appropriate provisions / measures should be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site. - Access to the Core Path will be maintained at all times, however it is expected that pedestrian footfall will be low during the works. - Local access to properties within the scheme extents will be maintained during construction. - Journey planning information will be available for drivers online at the trafficscotland.org website.
 Journey planning information will also be available for drivers online through BEAR's social media platforms.